gabrielburich/module-federation-study/README.md

 - [ ] What do when a feature federated module is down
 - [ ] Commons components lib
 - [ ] Private routes and token
+- [ ] I18n context, how will it work?
 - [ ] Try to use craco